gchq/Gaffer/doc/dev-doc/src/main/resources/walkthrough/Aggregation.md

 ${GET_ALL_EDGES_SUMMARISED_RESULT}
 ```

-We now have 2 'data' edges, 1 to 2 and 1 to 3.
+We now have 2 'RoadUse' edges, 1 to 2 and 1 to 3.
 These edges are summaries of all the 'data' edges from 1 to 2 or 1 to 3.
 You can see the count property has been aggregated.

 If we apply some pre aggregation filtering, we can return a time window summary of the edges.
 The new operation looks like: